-Ultracapacitors and batteries differ in one significant way: ultracapacitors store energy in an electric field and batteries store energy in a chemical reaction.
+Ultracapacitors and batteries differ in one significant way: ultracapacitors store energy in an electrostatic field and batteries store energy as part of a chemical reaction.
 Now, if you just need to power your flashlight, you can buy a set of Alkaline batteries and go on your merry, well-lit, way.

 Ultracapacitors are what's known as fast energy storage and:

-- charge and discharge very quickly
+- charge and discharge very quickly (in seconds)

 - have a lifetime of over 1 million charge-discharge cycles

 - are significantly lighter than batteries for high power applications

 - have a high tolerance for extreme temperatures and work at close to full efficiency even at -40 degrees Celcius/Fahrenheit

-- don’t contain harmful chemicals or toxic metals.
+- don’t contain harmful chemicals or toxic metals

 Batteries are known as slow energy storage and:

 - have much higher energy density, meaning they can operate for a long time, from hours to days to even years